-Misconduct When, based upon observations during an administration or a review of evidence thereafter, the College Board, ETS, or testing staff find misconduct in connection with a test, the test taker may be dismissed from the test site, or we may decline to score the test or may cancel the test score, and such test taker may be banned from taking future College Board assessments.
-Repeated infractions during the test may result in dismissal from the test site or score cancellation.
+Misconduct When, based upon observations during an administration or a review of evidence thereafter, College Board, ETS, or testing staff find misconduct in connection with a test, the test taker may be dismissed from the test site, or we may decline to score the test or may cancel the test score.
+Infractions during the test may result in dismissal from the test site, score cancellation, or being banned from taking College Board assessments, including AP, SAT, and SAT Subject Tests.
 Misconduct includes, but is not limited to:

-- Taking any test questions or essay topics from the testing room, including through memorization, giving them to anyone else, or discussing them with anyone else through any means, including, but not limited to, email, text messages, social media, or the internet. - Improperly accessing the test, a part of the test, or information about the test, or the test site. - Referring to, looking through, or working on any test, or test section in the test book or answer sheet, other than during the testing period for that test or test section. - Referring to, or looking through, any test or test section while leaving the answer sheet blank. - Attempting to give or receive assistance, including by copying or through the use of an answer key. - Discussing or sharing of test content during the test administration, during breaks, or after the test. - Communicating with other test takers in any form while testing is in session in the testing room. - Using or accessing any prohibited devices or aids such as, but not limited to, cell phones, smartphones, smartwatches, other oral or written communication devices or wearable technology, cameras, notes, and reference books, etc., during or in connection with the test, including during breaks. - Failing to turn in a cell phone during the test site's collection process (if applicable) or disrupting testing by a cell phone making noise. - Sharing or other misuse of equipment, including using a calculator on a test or test section you're not allowed to use calculators for. - Consuming food or drink in unauthorized areas. - Leaving the test room without permission. - Leaving the building at any time during the test administration, including during breaks. - Attempting in any manner to remove from the test room any part of a test book or any notes relating to the test. - Attempting to take the test for someone else or attempting to have someone else impersonate you to take the test. - Disturbing others or refusing to follow instructions given by test site staff. - Refusing to follow any of the test administration regulations contained in this guide or given by the testing staff.
+- Taking any test questions or essay topics from the testing room, including through memorization, giving them to anyone else, or discussing them with anyone else through any means, including, but not limited to, email, text messages, social media, or the internet. - Improperly accessing the test, a part of the test, or information about the test, or the test site. - Referring to, looking through, or working on any test, or test section in the test book or answer sheet, other than during the testing period for that test or test section. - Referring to, or looking through, any test or test section while leaving the answer sheet blank. - Attempting to give or receive assistance, including by copying or through the use of an answer key. - Discussing or sharing of test content during the test administration, during breaks, or after the test. - Communicating with other test takers in any form while testing is in session in the testing room. - Using or accessing any prohibited devices or aids such as, but not limited to, cell phones, smartphones, smartwatches, other oral or written communication devices or wearable technology, cameras, notes, and reference books, etc., during or in connection with the test, including during breaks. - Failing to turn in a cell phone during the test site's collection process (if applicable) or disrupting testing by a cell phone making noise. - Sharing or other misuse of equipment, including using a calculator on a test or test section you're not allowed to use calculators for. - Consuming food or drink in unauthorized areas. - Leaving the test room without permission. - Leaving the building at any time during the test administration, including during breaks. - Attempting in any manner to remove from the test room any part of a test book or any notes relating to the test. - Attempting to take the test for someone else or attempting to have someone else impersonate you to take the test. - Disturbing others or refusing to follow instructions given by testing staff. - Refusing to follow any of the test administration regulations contained in this guide or given by the testing staff.

 Testing History Based on a test taker's testing history, their scores may be canceled without applying procedures normally used for students as explained in the "Invalid Scores" section.
+College Board reserves the right to report a test taker's testing history to institutions that inquire as part of a test security investigation.